arnesanches/arnesanches/README.md

 ### 7. [**Llama PDF to Excel**](https://github.com/arnesanches/llama-pdf-to-excel)
 A Python script created with Llama Parse that converts PDF tables into Excel format.
 This project is useful for automating the extraction and manipulation of tabular data from PDF files, simplifying work in Excel.

+## Project Notice

+The projects in this repository were developed as part of my learning journey in the Hashtag Treinamentos course, which allows the use and adaptation of its materials in personal portfolios.

+### My contributions include:
+- Detailed analysis of the original code
+- Implementation of improvements and optimizations
+- Customization of solutions to meet specific objectives

+### This repository showcases my ability to:
+- Understand and enhance existing code
+- Create practical and adaptable solutions
+- Effectively solve real-world challenges
+- Pursue continuous learning and professional growth

 *****************************

-Feel free to explore the individual repositories for more details and source code.
-I'm always working on improving my skills and contributing to meaningful projects.
+Feel free to explore the projects and reach out if you have any questions or suggestions.
+I’m always working to improve my skills and contribute to meaningful projects.

 Contact me:
 - [LinkedIn](https://www.linkedin.com/in/arnesanchesjunior/)
 - [Email](mailto:arne.junior@faculdadegran.edu.br)

 ---

 ### Português